The first-principles phase diagram of monolayer nanoconfined water: Methods

 \subsubsection{Selection of an accurate DFT level for water-water interactions}

-We exploit the ``chemical accuracy" of FN-DMC technique~\cite{zen_fast_2018}, to provide lattice energies of a few known phases of monolayer water~\cite{chen_two_2016} -- hexagonal, pentagonal, square, and buckled rhombic ice.
+We exploit the ``chemical accuracy" and efficiency of a recent ``fixed-node diffussion Monte Carlo" implementation of QMC~\citesupp{zen_fast_2018}, to provide lattice energies of a few known phases of monolayer water~\citesupp{chen_two_2016} -- hexagonal, pentagonal, square, and \vk{buckled-rhombic} ice.
 These values are used as references to screen suitable DFT functionals for water-water interactions.
-From these validation tests, we select revPBE0-D3 as it exhibits one of the smallest errors in lattice energies, and is also known to provide a good description of the properties of bulk water~\cite{markland_nuclear_2018,cheng_ab_2019}.
+From these validation tests, we select revPBE0-D3 as it exhibits one of the smallest errors in lattice energies, and is also known to provide a good description of the properties of bulk water~\citesupp{cheng_ab_2019}.